 Keep your hand and camera steady to avoid camera shake.
-Seek out different light sources, and be prepared to try new techniques.
+Seek out different light sources, and be prepared to try different techniques for low light.

 How do you take photos in low light events?

 Practice, practice, practice!
-Understand the environment you’re in and use your manual camera settings to their best advantage.
+Understand your environment and use your manual camera settings to their best advantage.

 Do you need a flash for event photography?

-Check if you have permission to use flash photography (it may not be allowed for shooting at some concerts and events).
+Yes and no. There are times when a flash really helps, particularly in formal event photography.
+A flash lets you keep your ISO low, and your shutter speed fast.
+Check if you have permission to use flash photography.
+It may not be allowed for shooting at some concerts and events.

 How do you photograph with flash at events?